 In my mom’s case, because she was terminal, family decisions were made about hospice and other medical care.

-If I hadn’t had her sign a form that gave the physicians, hospitals, and hospice permission to talk to me about her illness, I wouldn’t have been able to advocate for many things involving her care.
+If I hadn’t had her sign a form that gave the physicians, hospitals, and hospice permission to talk to me about her illness, I would not have been able to advocate for many things involving her care.

 2) Compile Their Financial and Insurance Information

 Gather their insurance information.
-I mean not only their medical insurance info, but also get contact information and other pertinent things, such as policy numbers, for their auto, home, and life insurance.
+I mean not only their medical insurance info, but also get phone numbers and contact information (along with other pertinent things like policy numbers) for their auto, home, and life insurance.

 You need to be able to help them if they suddenly can’t speak for themselves.

 Additionally, you will need to know about and have access to your parent’s financial records.
 This can help you (and your siblings) aid your parent with so many decisions (for example: if needed, can they afford to move into an assisted living facility?
-Do they have the ability to hire a home health aide?).
+Do they have the ability to hire a home health aide?
+Are there certain financial issues that will need to be addressed immediately?).

 3) Have Them Put You On At Least One Financial Account